rawls238/react-experiments/README.md

 The implementation of all the components provided by this library are wrappers around a base ```Parametrize``` component.
 The ```Parametrize``` component allows for parametrizing a given component with experiment parameters.
 The following are the props that the ```Parametrize``` component takes:

-**experiment**: This is an instance of a PlanOut.js experiment / namespace class or the base experimentClass.
+**experiment**: This is an instance of a PlanOut.js experiment/namespace class or the base Experiment class.
 [REQUIRED]

 **params**: This is the list of experiment parameters that you want to use to parametrize the component.
 They should correspond to the parameter names defined in your PlanOut script / experiment definition.
 [REQUIRED]